Order Welcome Kit

 Round

-Balanced brilliance and a classic silhouette.
+Balanced brilliance and classic silhouette.

 Princess